 50 years after the moon landing

-The year 2019 is very much about the first moon landing.
-In keeping with our Apollo and Beyond space flight exhibition, we are honouring the memorable occurrence at an event on 30 May 2019 with Apollo 11 capsule communicator and Apollo 16 moon walker, Charlie Duke.
-Half a century ago, the first humans landed on the moon.
+2019 has been all about the first moon landing.
+In keeping with our "Apollo and Beyond" space flight show, we are honouring the commemorable occasion at an event on Thursday, 30 May 2019 with Apollo 11 Capcom and Apollo 16 Moonwalker, Charlie Duke.
+Half a century ago, the first humans set foot on the moon.
 The Apollo 11 space flight with Neil Armstrong, Buzz Aldrin and Michael Collins shaped generations and changed the world.
-Legend, myth and reality – up until the present time, the first moon landing has not only been part of many reports and theories but also a source of inspiration for scientists and fantasists.
+Legend, myth and reality – till this day, the first moon landing has not only been part of many reports and theories, but also a source of inspiration for scientists and fantasists.